ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

     a=mid:1
 ~~~

-The example below describes how content with two atlases can be signaled as separate streams.
+The example below describes how content with two atlases can be signalled as separate streams.

 ~~~
     ...